keikoproj/instance-manager/docs/EKS.md

 This also makes upgrades easier across a managed cluster, an operator can now simply modify the default value for `image` and trigger an upgrade across all instance groups.

+Individual namespaces can opt-out by adding the annotation `instancemgr.keikoproj.io/config-excluded=true`, this is useful for system namespaces which may need to override a global restrictive configuration, e.g. subnet, while keeping the boundary as is for other namespaces - adding this annotation to a namespace will opt-out all instancegroups under the namespace from using the cluster configuration.

 ## Annotations

 | Annotation Key | Object | Annotation Value | Purpose |